CyberPresident/AWScloud-sec-lab/notes/s3-block-public-access.md

 ## Observations
 - Account-level Block Public Access was enabled with all four settings turned on.
 - The CloudTrail log bucket had a bucket policy but was still not public.
-- A service specific bucket policy is different from a public bucket policy.
+- A service-specific bucket policy is different from a public bucket policy.
-- A public read style policy attempt was rejected.
+- A public-read style policy attempt was rejected.

 ## What I tested
-- Checked account level Block Public Access settings
+- Checked account-level Block Public Access settings
 - Reviewed the CloudTrail bucket permissions
 - Created a throwaway S3 bucket
-- Tried to apply a public read bucket policy
+- Tried to apply a public-read bucket policy
 - AWS rejected the change because it conflicted with Block Public Access settings

 ## What these tell me
 - Having a bucket policy does not automatically make a bucket public.
 - AWS can allow a tightly scoped service policy while still blocking public exposure.
 - Block Public Access is a prevention control, not just a visibility feature.

+## Later phase connection
+This became an important prevention example during the investigation phase because the denied bucket policy attempt showed how AWS blocked a risky change before exposure happened.